-For the Pizza Sauce - Stir together the Tomato paste, Italian seasoning, Onion Powder, Minced Garlic, Black pepper, Olive Oil, Water, Honey or Brown sugar and Salt to taste and set aside.
+Stir together the Tomato paste, Italian seasoning, Onion Powder, minced garlic, black pepper, olive oil, water, honey, or brown sugar, and salt to taste and set aside.

-Combine the yeast, sugar and warm Water in a large Bowl and leave it to sit for about 5 to 10 minutes until the Yeast is dissolved and a bit foamy, then stir in the Olive Oil and salt.
+Combine the yeast, sugar, and warm water in a large bowl and leave it to sit for about 5 to 10 minutes until the yeast is dissolved and foamy, then stir in the olive oil and salt.

-Punch down the dough to remove the trapped air then transfer it back to a lightly floured work surface and divide the dough into your choice of size (I made a large one and a small one)
+Punch down the dough to remove the trapped air then transfer it back to a lightly floured work surface and divide the dough into your choice of size (I made a large one -14-inch and a small one - 4 inches)

-While Pizza is best enjoyed while still hot, it is still advisable to allow the pizza to cool for a few minutes in order to prevent burns.
+Pizza is best enjoyed while still hot, however, it is still advisable to allow the pizza to cool for a few minutes in order to prevent burns.
 Enjoy!